 - Aging is another culprit for discoloration.
 As we age, the enamel of the teeth begins to deteriorate, exposing the underlying layers of yellow dentin and resulting in yellowish-brown spots.

 - Celiac disease can prevent tooth enamel from developing properly, resulting in translucent enamel or white, brown, or yellow spots.

 Although dark spots do not always indicate a cavity—they may just be surface stains—you have no real way of knowing.
 If you spy a black or brown spot on a tooth, your first course of action should be to schedule an appointment with a dentist.
 Your dentist has the tools, training, and experience to determine what is causing your spot and how best to treat it.

-Can brown or black spots be removed?
+Can brown or black spots be removed from teeth?

 Black or brown spots that are not the result of a cavity can usually be removed through teeth whitening.
 Your best whitening option depends on the depth and severity of your staining.
 Surface stains that have not seeped beneath the outer layer of your teeth can often be treated with over-the-counter whitening products like toothpaste or strips.
 Deep extrinsic stains that have penetrated the enamel, however, require professional-strength whitening prescribed and applied by your dentist.

 More extensive dental procedures will be necessary for removing black or brown spots that are the result of tooth decay or damage.
 Treatment may include a tooth filling or root canal to repair tooth decay or restorative procedures like crowns, veneers, or dental bonding to help cover stubborn staining and restore a clean, white surface.